burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 When you import a module into a file that is not part of the same module, you do not implicitly inherit all imports from the module interface file.
 In other words, when you import a module, you do not implicitly gain complete access to all other modules that that module relies on.

-The C preprocessor includes behaves completely opposite.
+The C preprocessor behaves completely opposite.

 If you want for some reason to provide users with a means to automatically import modules under which your module depends you should add `export` in front of an import declaration in module interface files.
 You can do it in the following way:
 ```cpp
 export import <string>;
 ```

 Then any file that imports this module implicitly inherits all import declarations that are exported from that module as well.

 ## Splitting Modules

-This is a last topic regarding modules which we are going to cover.
+This is the last topic regarding the modules that we are going to cover.

 *Simulating Submodules.* C++20 does not formally support the concept of nested submodules, but they can be simulated quite
 easily.
 The possibility to use a dot (`.`) in the names of modules allows adapting it to make it easier to see the relation between modules and their submodules.
 Dots were explicitly allowed in module names to facilitate such hierarchical naming.